 flexible paper packaging for a circular economy

-Developing non-composite paper packaging with functional barriers is no simple task, there are many factors that need to be considered to make the packaging both sustainable and functional.
+Developing non-composite paper packaging with functional barriers is no simple task, many factors need to be considered to make the packaging both sustainable and functional.
 Each layer of multi-material packaging has a specific purpose that now needs to be met by a non-composite material, keeping the desired individual properties.

 Some of the key challenges include reaching adhesion, printability, processability, yield, heat-sealability, transparency, and food contact compliance comparable to those of multi-materials.
 Our R&D department develops specialty paper by considering the required mechanical properties and barrier functions while maintaining the excellent ecological profile of paper, and processability on existing converting and packaging lines.